mocktools/go-smtp-mock/README.md

   // Ability to configure multiple RCPT TO command receiving during one session.
   // It means that server will handle and save all RCPT TO command request-response
-  // pairs until receive succesful response and next SMTP command has been passed.
+  // pairs until receive successful response and next SMTP command has been passed.
   // Please note, by default will be saved only one, the last RCPT TO command
   // request-response pair.
 It's equal to false by default
   MultipleRcptto:                true,

   // Ability to configure multiple message receiving during one session.
 It means that server
   // will create another message during current SMTP session in case when RSET
-  // command has been used after succesful commands chain: MAIL FROM, RCPT TO, DATA.
+  // command has been used after successful commands chain: MAIL FROM, RCPT TO, DATA.
   // Please note, by default RSET command flushes current message in any case.
   // It's equal to false by default
   MultipleMessageReceiving:      true,